Thursday, August 24, 2017

 The final presentation was by Maine artist Wade Zahares.
 Wade was commissioned by an anonymous donor [ :) ] to create an original work depicting the Narcissus alongside W. S. Libbey driving his very rare 1908 Stanley K Semi-Racer.
 Wade spoke of his personal connections to the Libbey family.
 Wade introduced his mother, Lida Schott Zahares, and his aunt, Nancy Schott Plaisted.
 The Schott sisters grew up in Lewiston and were neighbors to grandchildren and great-grandchildren of W. S & Annie Libbey!
 How cool is that?
 This Narcissus has connected so many intertwining personal stories and Wade's is one more that adds to this rich, wonderful project.

-Maine artist, Wade Zahares, addresses the guests just prior to the unveiling
+Maine artist, Wade Zahares, addresses the guests just before the unveiling

 of his original work which is just to his left.
 PWM